 How to make sure shellfish and fish are safe to eat

-Collect shellfish from safe areas and cook them properly
+Collect shellfish from safe areas.
+Cook properly

 We issue public health warnings for areas of the country when our testing shows that the shellfish contain biotoxins.